 I am a full professor in the Department of Mathematics and Statistics, and also an affiliate professor of the Asian Studies program.
 In September, 2014, I was appointed Distinguished University Professor at UMBC.
 My area of mathematical research is Numerical Analysis, with a specialization in Finite Element Methods.
 I also maintain an active interest in mathematics outreach efforts.

-In addition to being a mathematician, I am also a novelist.
+In addition to being a mathematician, I am also an author.
+My latest book, The Big Bang of Numbers: How to Build the Universe Using Only Math (2022) was a finalist for the 2023 PEN/Wilson prize for science literary writing.
 My novels The Death of Vishnu (2001), The Age of Shiva (2008) and The City of Devi (2013) form a trilogy based on the present, past and imagined future of India.
-My fiction has been translated into 27 foreign languages and has won several honors and awards.
+My work has been translated into 27 foreign languages and has won several honors and awards.
 In March, 2015, the New York Times appointed me as a contributing opinion writer, in which capacity I have written several pieces on mathematics, India and LGBT issues.

-Guggenheim Fellowship, Barnes and Noble Discover Prize, Pen-Faulkner finalist, Elkins Professorship, UMBC Presidential Teaching award
+Sloan Fellowship, Guggenheim Fellowship, Barnes and Noble Discover Prize, PEN/Faulkner finalist, PEN/Wilson finalist, Elkins Professorship, UMBC Presidential Teaching award